egony/cc2652p_cc1352p_RF-STAR/firmware/coordinator/README.md

 # Zigbee Coordinator Firmware for RF-STAR RF-BM-2652P2 module (cc2652p chip)

 ## Warning!!!
+Firmware 20210902 have some bugs in SDK, so recommended firmware is 20210320.

+## Warning!!!
 Because of zigbee2mqtt 1.21 have broken LED support, see fixing details below.

 ## Firmware description